Fujitsu Eagle

-The M2351 "Eagle" was a hard disk drive manufactured by Fujitsu with an SMD interface that was used on many servers in the mid-1980s.
-It offered an unformatted capacity of 470 MB in 10+1/2 in (6U) of 19-inch rack space, at a retail price of about US$10,000.
+The M2351A "Eagle" (also known as the Eagle-1) was a Winchester-stye hard disk drive manufactured by Fujitsu with an SMD interface that was used on many servers in the mid-1980s.
+It was released in 1982, and offered an unformatted capacity of 474.2 MB in 10+1/2 in (6U) of 19-inch rack space, at a retail price of about US$10,000.
+Eagles are 264 mm high, 482 mm wide, and 700 mm deep, and weigh 65 kg.

 The data density, access speed, reliability, use of a standard interface, and price point combined to make it a very popular product used by many system manufacturers, such as Sun Microsystems.
 The Eagle was also popular at installations of DEC VAX systems, as third-party storage systems were often dramatically more cost-effective and space-dense than those vendor-supplied.

-The model 2351A incorporated eleven platters rotating at 3,960 rpm, taking half a minute to spin up.
+The model 2351A incorporated six platters rotating at 3,961 rpm, taking half a minute to spin up.
 The Eagle used 10.5 in platters, unlike most of its competitors, which still used the 14 in standard set in 1962 by the IBM 1311.
-One moving head accessed each data surface (20 total), one more head was dedicated to the servo mechanism.
-The model 2351AF added 60 fixed heads (20 surfaces × 3 cylinders) for access to a separate area of 1.7 MB.
+Two moving heads accessed each data surface (20 heads total), one more head was dedicated to the servo mechanism.